MicrosoftDocs/bing-docs/bing-docs/bing-image-search/reference/endpoints.md

 |Endpoint|Description
 |-|-
-|https://api.cognitive.microsoft.com/bing/v7.0/images/search|Returns images that are relevant to the users search query.
+|https://api.bing.microsoft.com/bing/v7.0/images/search|Returns images that are relevant to the users search query.
-|https://api.cognitive.microsoft.com/bing/v7.0/images/trending|Returns images that are trending based on search requests made by others.
+|https://api.bing.microsoft.com/bing/v7.0/images/trending|Returns images that are trending based on search requests made by others.
 The images are broken out into different categories.
 For example, Popular People Searches.<br/><br/>For a list of markets that support trending images, see [Supported trending images markets](market-codes.md#trending-image-api-markets).

-To get insights about an image, see the [Visual Search API](../../bing-visual-search/index.md).
+|https://api.bing.microsoft.com/bing/v7.0/images/search/details|Returns insights about an image.
+Do not use this API.
+Instead, use the [Visual Search API](../../bing-visual-search/index.md).

 The request must use the HTTPS protocol.